 Cold brew iced tea tastes so much better than hot brewed iced because the long and slow cold brewing brings out all the great flavors of the tea.
 It doesn’t create any of the bitterness that comes from hot brewing tea for more than a few minutes, or from making extra strong tea because it will be diluted with cold water and ice to make iced tea.

-Cold Brew Iced Tea Is Easier To Make
+Cold Brewed Iced Tea Is Easier To Make

 Technically cold brew iced tea isn’t iced tea, as there is no ice involved.
 It is just that when we talk about cold tea we always call it iced tea.
 Most people still prefer to make their cold brew iced tea a little on the strong side.
 Then they add some ice cubes to keep it cool as you slowly sip it in the heat.